tl;dr

 "Scotland’s economic interests will be best served maximising frictionless trade and ensuring access to UK, EU and wider global markets."

-5. Scotland has prospered within the UK: the SGC points out that Scotland as part of the United Kingdom is “without question a rich and successful nation” with “economic performance […]
+"Priorities include the nature of on-going market access from Scotland to the UK and the EU"5.
+Scotland has prospered within the UK: the SGC points out that Scotland as part of the United Kingdom is “without question a rich and successful nation” with “economic performance […]

 amongst the best performing decile in the world” and that “Scotland’s economic output per head is the best of the UK nations and regions, outside of London and the South East”.